Godflay/portfolio/content/professional/dbd/index.md

 # Experience June 2022 - Present Day
 i joined the awesome BHVR team in June 2022, as a Build and Release tech.
 ## Responsibilities
 i've learned a lot in the past 2 years, i've touched many new subjects that i am now quite well-versed in.
-Main responsibilities includes;
+Main responsibilities includes;<br/>
--maintain and improve the automated build pipeline -deploy dedicated servers for patches/updates (AWS Gamelift) -stream management (Perforce)
+-maintain and improve the automated build pipeline<br/>
+-deploy dedicated servers for patches/updates (AWS Gamelift)<br/>
+-stream management (Perforce)<br/>
--DLC/Achievement setup
+-DLC/Achievement setup<br/>
--create/update python scripts to our improve processes
+-create/update python scripts to our improve processes<br/>